GireesheePendela/Fake_news_detection/README.md

 - **Top keywords** for fake and real news identified from logistic regression model coefficients

 These visualizations help interpret both the overall model performance and individual feature importance in distinguishing fake and real news articles.

 ---

+2. After vectorizing the cleaned news text using TF-IDF, we trained a **Multinomial Naive Bayes (MNB)** classifier to detect whether an article is fake or real.

+### 🔍 Why Naive Bayes?
+- Designed for text classification tasks
+- Fast and efficient even on large datasets
+- Performs well with TF-IDF or count-based feature vectors

+### 🧪 Steps Performed:
+- Trained `MultinomialNB` on the training set
+- Predicted labels for the test set
+- Evaluated the model using:
+  - ✅ Accuracy
+  - 🎯 Precision
+  - 🔁 Recall
+  - 🏆 F1 Score

+### 📈 Results:
+- Accuracy: ~96–98%
+- Strong performance on both fake and real news classification

+### 📊 Visualizations Included:
+- Confusion matrix heatmap
+- Bar chart comparing evaluation metrics
+- Word clouds for fake and real news articles
+---

+Multinomial Naive Bayes proved to be a fast and reliable baseline model for fake news detection.

+---